 So, what should you do?
 If you see one airline offering a deal on Monday, make plans to buy your tickets on Tuesday.
 If there are no deals going on, buy on the weekend.

 Of course, that’s not the only bit of money-saving wisdom I have to offer.
 The day you fly can also make a big difference.

-The day to fly
+This is the best day to fly

 Studies show that flying on Tuesdays is still the best day to fly for less.
 Fewer people travel on Tuesdays, and less demand means a better deal for you.
 Friday and Sunday are the most expensive.

 The time of day you travel is also important.
 No one wants to fly at 4 a.m., but you can shave off big bucks from your ticket price if you do.